 Editor’s Note: To help our community navigate these unprecedented times, we’ve refreshed some of our best content that educates, uplifts and unites the government workforce.

 When one thinks of employee recognition, most likely he or she is thinking of formal recognition.
-Formal recognition is really important and a great way to recognize employees.
-It can be something like employee of the month, employee of the year dinner, a bonus, a day off, a preferred parking spot, tickets to a sports game or theatre performance, etc.
+Formal recognition is important and a great way to recognize employees.
+It can be something like having an employee of the month, an employee of the year dinner, a bonus, a day off, a preferred parking spot, tickets to a sports game or theatre performance, etc.

-The expression of gratitude should be said sincerely and from the heart, it should verbally specify the action/achievement, and if possible, explain how it influences or makes a difference to you.
+The expression of gratitude should be said sincerely and from the heart.
+It should verbally specify the action or achievement, and if possible, explain how it influences or makes a difference to you.

 For example, if an employee hears, “Thank you so much for your hard work today.
 That report you summarized will really help me tomorrow in preparing for the meeting.
 I’m sure the others at the meeting will find it very useful as well.
-Enjoy the rest of your day!” the employee will feel more appreciated, motivated, and happier.
+Enjoy the rest of your day!” — the employee will feel happier and more appreciated and motivated.

-Saying thank you can be spontaneous, too.
-It can be done when walking by an employee, observing good work or exemplary behaviour, and commenting on how much you appreciate it.
+Saying thank you can be spontaneous too.
+It can be done when walking by an employee, observing good work or exemplary behavior, and commenting on how much you appreciate it.
 These sorts of moments increase morale and make the office environment more positive and friendly.
-It really reinforces the employee’s desire to produce excellent work.
+It reinforces the employee’s desire to produce excellent work.